spencer-t-york/Assignment5/README.md

 ### **[Bonus] showfile [filename]**
 **Points:** Up to 20 (Bonus)
-Displays the content of a specified file located in the root directory.
+Displays the content of a specified file (in hex) located in the root directory.
 Assumes the file size is less than 7KB.

 **Behavior:**
 - If the file is found, display its contents in hexadecimal format.